 - if this person has ever done this before.

-Also, they going to be looking at your attorney to see what they can bring to the table to try to represent you.
+Also, they will be looking at your attorney to see what they can bring to the table to try to represent you.

-So, whether it's a situation you're going to a jury trial and you need the best or you need a master negotiator, pick up the phone.
+So, whether it's a situation, you're going to a jury trial, need the best, or need a master negotiator to pick up the phone.
 Ask to speak to Ron Hedding.